EXPERIENCED GROUNDWATER CONTAMINATION TEAM TAKES ON POLLUTERS

 Clean water is essential for human health.
 From pesticides to industrial waste, chemicals that cause harm to humans and the environment are the subject of regulatory controls to prevent injury through exposure.
 When controls break down, or historically poor treatment methods give way, toxic contamination of groundwater can occur.

-Schochor, Federico and Staton, P.A. and its team of environmental experts and investigators is currently investigating incidences of groundwater contamination across the country.
+Schochor, Staton, Goldberg and Cardea, P.A. and its team of environmental experts and investigators is currently investigating incidences of groundwater contamination across the country.
 If you believe your groundwater has been contaminated by polluters, contact us here.

 Our experienced legal team led one of the most important groundwater contamination cases in recent years, which is believed to be the largest resolution of nitrate groundwater contamination in history.